kunalkini15/technical_indicators_lib/README.md

 Provides 2 ways to get the values,

 1. You can send a pandas data-frame consisting of required values and you will get a new data-frame with required column appended in return.

-	Note: make sure the column names are in lower case and are as follows
+	Note: make sure the column names are in lower case and are as follows,

 		- Open values should be named 'open'

 		- High values should be named 'high'

 		- Low values should be named 'low'

 		- Close values should be named 'close'

 		- Volume values should be named 'volume'

 2. You can send numpy arrays or pandas series of required values and you will get a new pandas series in return.

 ## Installation